Ajsat3801/Optimizing-ResNet/README.md

 - **Status:** Completed
 - **Activities:**
   - Applied L1-norm pruning to remove filters based on their L1 norm.
-  - Tested the impact on accuracy and computational efficiency at different pruning levels (e.g., 30%, 60%, 90%).
+  - Tested the impact on accuracy and computational efficiency.

-### Milestone 3: Implement Soft Filter Norm Pruning
+### Milestone 3: Implement Unstructured Weight Level Pruning
 - **Status:** Completed
 - **Activities:**
-  - Applied Soft Filter Norm pruning with a dynamic threshold to remove less important filters.
+  - Applied Unstructured Weight Level pruning to remove individual weights based on their magnitude.
-  - Analyzed its effects on accuracy and efficiency compared to L1-norm pruning.
+  - Analyzed its effects on efficiency compared to L1-norm pruning.

 ### Milestone 4: Evaluation and Analysis
 - **Status:** Completed